Life Insurance with Testicular Cancer.

-That in order to be able to qualify for such a rate, most life insurance companies are going to want to ask you a series of medical questions about your Seminoma and require one to be in remission (cancer free) for a pretty significant amount of time.
+That in order to be able to qualify for such a rate, most of the top life insurance companies are going to want to ask you a series of medical questions about your Seminoma and require one to be in remission (cancer-free) for a pretty significant amount of time.

 Why do life insurance companies care if I’ve been diagnosed with a Seminoma or Testicular Cancer?

-When it comes to those who have been diagnosed with Testicular Cancer this simply isn’t the case.
-It isn’t because, Seminomas remain one of the most treatable and curable types of cancer that an individual can be diagnosed with which is why in addition to being able to frequently qualify for a traditional life insurance policy, some may even be able to qualify at a Preferred rate.
+This simply isn’t the case when it comes to those who have been diagnosed with Testicular Cancer.
+It isn’t because Seminomas remain one of the most treatable and curable types of cancer that an individual can be diagnosed with, which is why some may frequently qualify for a traditional life insurance policy even be able to qualify at a Preferred rate.

 For this reason…